Palivizumab: History

 The disease burden of RSV in young infants and its global prevalence have prompted attempts for vaccine development.
 As of 2019, there was no approved vaccine for RSV prevention.
 A formalin-inactivated RSV vaccine (FIRSV) was studied in the 1960s.
 The immunized children who were exposed to the virus in the community developed an enhanced form of RSV disease presented by wheezing, fever, and bronchopneumonia.
 This enhanced form of the disease led to 80% hospitalization in the recipients of FIRSV compared to 5% in the control group.
 Additionally, 2 fatalities occurred among the vaccine recipients upon reinfection in subsequent years.
 Subsequent attempts to develop an attenuated live virus vaccine with optimal immune response and minimal reactogenicity have been unsuccessful.
 Further research on animal subjects suggested that intravenously administered immunoglobulin with high RSV neutralizing activity can protect against RSV infection.
 In 1995, the U.S. Food and Drug Administration (FDA) approved the use of RespiGam (RSV-IGIV) for the prevention of serious lower respiratory tract infection caused by RSV in children younger than 24 months of age with bronchopulmonary dysplasia or a history of premature birth.
 The success of the RSV-IGIV demonstrated efficacy in immunoprophylaxis and prompted research into further technologies.
-Thus, Palivizumab was developed as an antibody that was found to be fifty times more potent than its predecessor.
+Thus, Palivizumab was developed by AstraZeneca as a monoclonal antibody that was found to be fifty times more potent than its predecessor.
 This antibody has been widely used for RSV since 1998 when it was approved.

 Palivizumab, originally known as MEDI-493, was developed as an RSV immune prophylaxis tool that was easier to administer and more effective than the current tools of that time (the 1990s).
-It was developed over a 10-year period by MedImmune Inc. by combining human and mouse DNA.
+It was developed over a 10-year period by MedImmune by combining human and mouse DNA.
 Specifically, antibody production was stimulated in a mouse model following immunization with RSV.
 The antibody-producing B cells were isolated from the mouse's spleen and fused with mouse myeloma cell lines.
 The antibodies were then humanized by cloning and sequencing the DNA from both the heavy and light chains of the monoclonal antibody.
 Overall, the monoclonal antibody is 95% similar to other human antibodies with the other 5% having DNA origins from the original mouse.